dsiufl/www.dsiufl.org-2016/_members/zuckerman_julia.md

 ---
-Julia is an undergraduate student in Industrial & Systems Engineering with minor in Computer Science.
+Julia is an undergraduate student studying Industrial & Systems Engineering with minor in Computer Science.

 Interests:
 <li>Soccer and wakeboarding!</li>